Quasi liquid coating systems based on trifunctional polymers for the generation of oil and water-repellent surfaces

 IGF 21239 N

 After application, association colloids accumulate on facade surface during drying process.
-Due to the inversion of polarity at the interface and the formation of binding interactions between solvophilic groups of adjacent trifunctional polymers during the drying process leads to the opening of the association colloids and the formation of a monolayer of aligned PDMS chains on the surface of the porous facade material.
+Due to the inversion of polarity at the interface (water to air), the subsequent opening of the association colloids occurs with the formation of a layer of aligned PDMS chains on the surface of the porous facade material.

-Covalent bonds between anchor groups of the trifunctional polymers and the facade material lead to high stability of the quasi-liquid coating system formed in this way.
+Covalent bonds between trifunctional polymers and components of the facade material lead to high adhesion and stability of the quasi-liquid coating system formed in this way.
 The high mobility of the aligned PDMS chains of the quasi-liquid coating system ensures that even liquids of low surface tension are repelled by coated porous facade materials and slide off.

 This can significantly slow down the soiling of coated facades.
 The continued good wettability of the quasi-liquid coating systems by water also enables simple, fast and gentle aqueous cleaning of coated porous facade materials.